Joe Thuney: Kansas City Chiefs

 Thuney signed a five-year, $80 million contract with the Kansas City Chiefs on March 18, 2021.
 Thuney continued to play left guard for the Chiefs during the 2022 NFL season.
 The Chiefs would go on to Super Bowl LVII where Thuney helped to hold the Philadelphia Eagles defense in check, as the offensive line gave up zero sacks and the Chiefs defeated the Eagles 38–35.
 This was his third Super Bowl ring and first with the Chiefs.
 In 2023, Thuney was named First-team All-Pro.
 In the Divisional Round against the Buffalo Bills, Thuney had a pectoral injury that sidelined him for the rest of the playoffs.
 Without Thuney, the Chiefs won Super Bowl LVIII 25–22 against the San Francisco 49ers to give Thuney his fourth Super Bowl championship.

 On July 17, 2024, Thuney was placed on the Active/Physically Unable to Perform (PUP) list.
 He was activated off of the list on July 28, 2024.
-In week 15, following an injury to newly signed tackle D. J. Humphries, Thuney had switched to playing left tackle.
+In Week 15, following an injury to newly signed tackle D. J. Humphries, Thuney switched to playing left tackle.
 Mike Caliendo took Thuney's place at left guard, and this arrangement continued throughout the postseason.
 In the 2024 NFL season, Thuney helped the Chiefs reach Super Bowl LIX, but he gave up 7 pressures and a sack, and the team lost 40–22 to the Eagles.

 Chicago Bears

-On March 12, 2025, Thuney was traded to the Chicago Bears in exchange for a fourth-round pick in the 2026 NFL draft.
+On March 12, 2025, the Chiefs traded Thuney to the Chicago Bears in exchange for a fourth-round pick (No. 125, which was traded to his former Patriots) in the 2026 NFL draft.
 On May 20, Thuney signed a two-year, $35 million contract with Chicago that runs through the 2027 season.

+In Thuney's first season as a Bear, the offensive line went from allowing 68 sacks in 2024 to just 24.
+He was named first-team All-Pro for a third consecutive season and to his fourth Pro Bowl roster; Thuney was the team's first interior offensive lineman to receive the former honor since center Jay Hilgenberg in 1989 and their first guard since Dick Barwegen in 1951.
+In the Divisional Round against the Los Angeles Rams, Thuney was moved to left tackle following an injury to Ozzy Trapilo, with Jordan McFadden taking his place at left guard.
+At the 15th NFL Honors, Thuney received the inaugural NFL Protector of the Year Award.